-The most challenging requirement here is staying in Portugal for up to 6 years as an non-EU citizen.
+If you’re not an EU citizenship, the biggest challenge will be staying in Portugal for 5-6 years.
 Portugal issues long-term visas for a number of different groups of people including students, volunteers, those with a job offer in Portugal, and those who have sufficient funds to support themselves (~€50,000) or/as well as a passive income (including a pension).

 Portugal is one of several European countries that offers a fully-valid residency permit to those who invest in Portugal.
 Investment can take many forms (such as creating a business that provides local jobs, investing in research, or investing in culture) but it can be as simple as purchasing a property in Portugal.

 Properties should be valued at €500,000 or more, unless the property is more than 30 years old or in an area of urban renovation.
 If the property falls into the second category, it only needs to be valued at €350,000 or more.
 If you are willing to buy a property in a low-density population area, the required value of the property could be reduced by 20% to either €400,000 or €280,000.

 Not everyone has that kind of money to hand of course but, for those that do, it’s one of the easiest ways to get residency (and a doorway to citizenship) in Portugal.

 The Golden Visa scheme allows investors to stay in Portugal (and to travel within the Schengen Area) for 5 years.
 After 5 years, investors can obtain permanent Portuguese residency.
 After 6 years, investors can apply for Portuguese citizenship.